felipeespitalher/adidas-challenge/PROPOSAL.md

 CQRS is popular for event-driven architectures because [domain events](https://martinfowler.com/eaaDev/DomainEvent.html) — as inputs — are structurally different than the [domain model](https://martinfowler.com/eaaCatalog/domainModel.html) they are subject to

-# CQRS and Microservices
+# CQRS and Adidas Challange

-So, this test is divided into three microservices, Command Service, Processor Service, and Query Service.
+So, microservices are divided in three microservices, Command Service, Processor Service, and Query Service.

 ## Command Service